-Enjoying the tropical breeze in a vintage car in Miramar
+Enjoy the tropical breeze in a vintage car in Miramar

 After lunch, the vintage car driver was already waiting outside for a spin!
 As I was told the drivers were quite lucky to have inherited a vintage car and so they could make a living in the tourism business.
 Besides, there was a lot of fixing and repairing to keep it functioning!
 The driver offered me the car to drive it, I turned it down as the only time I drove a stick was in a driving lesson and I didn’t want to crash.
-Took a front seat we began our journey in the Miramar district, a residential neighbourhood where upscale condos, international schools, and embassies are located.
+Took a front seat we began our journey in the Miramar district, a residential neighborhood where upscale condos, international schools, and embassies are located.
 Driving along the Quinta Avenida, it is named Havana’s “Fifth Avenue”, we enjoyed a nice afternoon breezed under the shadows of tropical trees that lined up on the sidewalk.
 We soon arrived at the Revolution Square.

-Admiring the national heroes at the Revolution Square
+Admire the national heroes at the Revolution Square

 The city square is an important area as being where many political rallies took place including Fidel Castro’s address to more than a million Cubans on countless occasions.
 One of the most striking features of the square was the José Martí Memorial, a 109m-tall, a star-shaped tower that pays tribute to the national hero, José Martí.
 Another photo-shooting moment was the steel memorials of another two important figures of the country, Che Guevara and Camilo Cienfuegos, that were built on the façades of the opposite two buildings, the office of the Ministries of the Interior and Communications.

-There, I got a surprised from the guide as she said she was going to surprise me – a three Cuban Peso-dollar note.
+There, I got a surprise from the guide as she said she was going to surprise me – a three Cuban Peso-dollar note.
 She told me as most tourists used US dollars in Havana, they don’t usually receive Cuban Peso and some of them would love to keep one as it was printed with a Che Guevara Head.
 What an amazing gift!
 For some time, I kept this dollar note together with my lucky one US dollar note in my wallet, hoping that the “two national leaders” could have a nice time in there. 🙂

-Sipping drinks at the Hotel Nacional and what a gorgeous sunset at the Malecón!
+Sip drinks at the Hotel Nacional and what a gorgeous sunset at the Malecón!